astroumd/astr288p-public/README.md

 # astr288p
-material for ASTR288P Spring 2017
+Master material for ASTR288P.
+Each teaching session this full github will be trimmed down and filled incrementally for the students